T

 $5–$10

-Souvenirs, coffees, and other incidentals.
+Souvenirs, coffee, and other personal expenses.

 Luxury